enriam/tiingo_rest_client/README.md

 # Tiingo Rest Client For Stock Prices

 A very simple python REST client for Tiingo's financial markets API.
-It can be used to retrieve stock historical and current prices, but not fundamentals, crypto or forex data.
+It can be used to retrieve historical and current prices only for stocks and ETFs, but not for crypto or forex so far.

-I use this as a  tool to retrieve stock and ETF historical prices for my own research and analysis of investment strategies.
-So far I have not needed crypto or forex data, that's the reason why I have not implemented that functionality.
+I use this piece of code as a  tool to retrieve historical prices for my own research and analysis of investment strategies.
 This does not pretend to be a professional grade application, only an easy-to-use tool that can make the job if you just need to download stock prices for your own use.

 ## Usage